 The Hutton-Westfold Observatory at Monash University's Clayton campus means that Monash students are able to observe stars and distant galaxies that are ten thousand times fainter than what can be seen with the unaided eye.
 This allows students to discern much about these celestial objects and the Universe in which we reside.
-The facility has been developed jointly by the School of Physics and the School of Mathematical Sciences, and is named in honour of the late Don Hutton and the late Kevin Westfold, who made significant contributions to astronomy and student learning at Monash University over the course of several decades.
+The facility has been developed jointly by the School of Physics and the School of Mathematics, and is named in honour of the late Don Hutton and the late Kevin Westfold, who made significant contributions to astronomy and student learning at Monash University over the course of several decades.

 Third year students in ASP3231 (Observational Astronomy) use the observatory use to learn how to collect astronomical images, then process and calibrate these to produce data which can be used for scientific research.
 They do this in groups of 2-3 students, each group observing a different object.
 They spend half of the semester processing their images using the same software used by "real" astronomers, then in the second half of semester they use the data to carry out a scientific analysis of their astronomical object and produce a detailed report.